 The admissions committee considers a variety of factors including your prior academic achievement, GRE scores, relevant employment and life experiences, personal statement, letters of recommendation, and compatibility of your clinical and research interests with those of the program and faculty.

-Interviews typically occure at the beginning of January.
+Interviews typically occur at the beginning of January.
 The date on which you will hear back from the program will vary based on the volume of applications received.

-Applicants who are recommended for admission by the School Psychology program will receive a letter from School Psychology indicating our decision.
-The Graduate Admissions Office will make a final review of your documents and will inform you of the official final decision via the email address you provided on your ApplyYourself online application.
+Applicants who are recommended for admission by the program will receive a letter from School Psychology indicating our decision.
+The Graduate Admissions Office will then make a final review of your documents and will inform you of the final decision via the email address you provided on your ApplyYourself online application.